Shayne McMenemy: England

-Hull reached the 2006 Super League Grand final against St. Helens, and McMenemy played at second-row forward in his side's 4–26 loss at Old Trafford, Manchester.
+Hull FC reached the 2006 Super League Grand final against St. Helens, and McMenemy played at second-row forward in his side's 4–26 loss at Old Trafford, Manchester.

 McMenemy's career with Hull ended with a serious injury, when he dislocated his shoulder scoring against Wakefield Trinity Wildcats at Belle Vue, requiring season-ending surgery.

 He was named in the Ireland training squad for the 2008 Rugby League World Cup.
 After not initially being selected for the final 24-man squad, he was called up as a replacement in the Ireland squad for the 2008 Rugby League World Cup.

 In 2008 McMenemy returned to Australia to play in the Jim Beam Cup for WA Reds as captain-coach.
 He was included in the Jim Beam Cup NSW team in the Quad series.